Salsa Classes Brooklyn NY:

 We strongly recommend that you supplement your group salsa classes with private salsa dance lessons to progress more rapidly and not develop any bad habits.

-Salsa Syllabus For Our Salsa Classes Brooklyn:
+Salsa Classes Brooklyn Syllabus For Our Salsa Classes Brooklyn:

-Brooklyn Salsa Classes Beginner: weight shifts, basic timing, dance positions 1 through 5 and crossover, left and right spot turn, 1/4 turns, chase, figure 8 and Cuban motion, dance posture.
+Salsa Classes Brooklyn Beginner: weight shifts, basic timing, dance positions 1 through 5 and crossover, left and right spot turn, 1/4 turns, chase, figure 8 and Cuban motion, dance posture.

-Brooklyn Salsa Classes PreIntermediate: review of dance positions, body mechanics of Cuban motion and figure eight, lead and follow technique, 1/2 chase, open break, copa, pencil turn, cross body lead, reverse cross body lead, keeping your line, dance circle, arm styling and turn patterns, suzy Q, double point and cross, heel breaks, cumbia step.
+Salsa Classes Brooklyn: PreIntermediate: review of dance positions, body mechanics of Cuban motion and figure eight, lead and follow technique, 1/2 chase, open break, copa, pencil turn, cross body lead, reverse cross body lead, keeping your line, dance circle, arm styling and turn patterns, suzy Q, double point and cross, heel breaks, cumbia step.

-Brooklyn Salsa Classes Intermediate: body mechanics, contra body, cross body with turn, variations on cross body, peek a boo and variations, copa variations, copa turn, copa turn variations, 1/2 moon, 1/2 moon variations, pencil turn variations, multiple turn patterns, dancing in the box, change of timing, arm styling, NY style, LA style, Cuban style, zig zag, heel toe side, toe heel cross, syncopated side breaks, shimmy, walking on egg shells, body wave and hip roll.
+Salsa Classes Brooklyn Intermediate: body mechanics, contra body, cross body with turn, variations on cross body, peek a boo and variations, copa variations, copa turn, copa turn variations, 1/2 moon, 1/2 moon variations, pencil turn variations, multiple turn patterns, dancing in the box, change of timing, arm styling, NY style, LA style, Cuban style, zig zag, heel toe side, toe heel cross, syncopated side breaks, shimmy, walking on egg shells, body wave and hip roll.

 Ways To Improve Your Salsa Dancing: